githubpartners/microsoft-learn/github/manage-work-on-github-with-projects/includes/4-how-to-manage-your-project.md

 - Admin: The individual can view, edit, and add new collaborators to the project.

 ### Steps to add individuals, teams, and change their roles for both organization-level and personal/user-level projects
-1. Navigate to your project
+1. Navigate to your Project.
-2. In the top right, click the 3 dots to open the menu
+2. In the top right, click the 3 dots to open the menu.
-3. In the menu, click **Settings** to access the project settings
+3. In the menu, click **Settings** to access the project settings.
-4. Then, in the left-hand navigation bar, click on the option **Manage access**
+4. Then, in the left-hand navigation bar, click on the option **Manage access**.
 5. Once on the page you can either:
    - Invite individuals and teams by searching in the Invite collaborators search bar
    - Change their role in your project